outofmbufs/pidcontrol/README.md

 - Similarly, it is legal, but almost certainly questionable, for a PH_hook_stopped handler to try to circumvent the HookStop by peering into the `event` attribute; note that because recursion is allowed such code needs to be able to follow the entire event.event.event... chain until it gets down to the original (i.e., non-recursive) event.

+### PIDHookFailure (handler name: PH_failure)

+PIDModifiers "should not" cause any exceptions other than HookStop.
+If such an exception does occur, the framework will catch the exception and send a PIDHookFailure event to all of the remaining handlers.
+The semantics are very similar to that of the HookStop exception: the remaining modifiers that were in line to be notified of this event will be notified with a `PIDHookFailure` instead.

+READ-ONLY ATTRIBUTES:
+- `event`-- The event in which the exception happened.
+- `exc`  -- The exception itself
+- `stopper` -- The `PIDModifier` object that raised `exc`.
+- `nth` -- Same as in `PIDHookHookStopped`.
+- `modifiers` -- Same as in `PIDHookHookStopped`.

+Notes:
+- There's no guarantee the system is in any known state.
+Modifiers simply should not be causing miscellaneous exceptions.

+- After the last modifier is notified of the `PIDHookFailure` the `exc` will be reraised and bubble all the way out to the main application code.
+So, for example, if the exception happened from within a `pid()` method call, the exception will bubble out of that call.

+- Probably the most realistic use for a PH_failure handler would be for logging/debugging.